 f) Change of cell into a new routing area

 If a cell change into a new routing area occurs before a DETACH ACCEPT message has been received, the GPRS detach procedure shall be aborted and re-initiated after successfully performing a routing area updating procedure.
-If the detach procedure is performed due to the removal of the SIM/USIM the MS shall abort the detach procedure and enter the state GMM-DEREGISTERED.
+If the detach procedure is performed due to the removal of the SIM/USIM or the MS is to be switched off, the MS shall abort the detach procedure and enter the state GMM-DEREGISTERED.

 g) Access barred because of access class control